valberg/ealtechevents/_techtalks_2016_nov/talks.md

 ## Teaching online - pitfalls and recommendations (Merete Stenner)

 You will be introduced to the world on online teaching solutions, from the minimalistic DIY setup to feature-rich hosted solutions.

+## How the Internet works (Hans Randeris Nielsen)

+What actually happens on the network when you open a website.